Safety security of Adolescents from violence & injuries

 • Possible indicators of abuse

-• Bullying activities or other threatening risks
+• Acts of bullying or other intimidating risks

 Ans.
 Yes.